LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/mtp.md

 ## Screenshots

 All screenshots taken on the device are stored in the `/Oculus/Screenshots` folder.
-The files name format is
+The file name format is
 ```
 app.id-YYYYMMDD-HHMMSS.jpg
 ```